NikeshDC/BigDataPipeline_SteamReviews/README.md

-Steps to try out this project:
+Steps to try out this project in AWS sandbox:

 **Kafka**